Kushaljj/FlaskBlogsite/README.md

 # FlaskBlogsite
-A Simple Blog Site developed using Python Flask Library.
+A Simple Blog Site developed using Python Flask Library which allows users to create, read and edit Articles.